How to Pay Off Debt.

 Draw up budget

 This time around, you cannot afford to continue living without having a budget drawn up.
 Your budget should contain all your expected receipts and payments.
 Don’t forget to include your monthly debt repayment as part of your payments.
 It is always safer to underestimate income or receipts than to overstate them.
 Also, you will do well by ensuring you maintain a positive cash flow at the end of every month.
 This will serve as provision for emergency.
+I want you to see budget as a tool that can help you maintain good discipline when it comes to your spending habit.
+If you want to buy something and it seems that your budget cannot accommodate it, you should learn how to differ such expenses.

 Learn from other people

 If you are finding it difficult to draw up your budget or how to pay off debt still seems complicated for you, you can approach people who had been in your shoes before.
 Some people will be willing to share their experiences with you.
 Getting practical tips on how to pay off debt from people that had actually gone through the process will not only guide you, it will give you courage that you can pay off your debt too.
+If you go on internet, especially forum on personal finance, you will not only see interested threads that can educate you, you can ask questions that directly relate to your situation.
+Before you can post questions, you will need to register as a member.
+One thing I like about forums is that, you can post or answer questions anonymously.
+So, if you don’t want people to know you, you don’t need to disclose your identity.
+Some forums will not even allow you to disclose your identity on their boards.
+However, you may not be able to hold anybody responsible for any advice you follow.
+You will need to weigh all the pieces of advice you receive and choose the one that you think is most appropriate to your situation.
+The truth is that you are the only person that best understand your situation.

 Change your spending habit

 Don’t just change your spending habit; you may even need to cut down your expenses on the items that are necessary.
 For example, we know that food is necessary.
 But you may need to be creative with your meal.
 If you have been buying food from restaurants, you may consider preparing your food by yourself.
+If you are the type that loves going for vacations, you may decide to reduce the number of vacations in a year.
+Alternatively, you can choose less expensive destinations where you will not need to spend much money on airline tickets and accommodation.

 Increase your income